FreshRSS/FreshRSS/docs/en/developers/03_Running_tests.md

 Similarly to PHPUnit, it downloads a [PHP\_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer) binary (i.e. `phpcs` or `phpcbf` depending on the command) and verifies its checksum.

-## Travis
+## GitHub Actions for Continuous Integration

 Tests are automatically run when you open a pull request on GitHub.
-It is done with [Travis CI](https://travis-ci.org/FreshRSS/FreshRSS/).
+They are done with [GitHub Actions](https://github.com/FreshRSS/FreshRSS/actions).
 This is done to ensure there is no regressions in your code.
-We cannot merge a PR if the tests fail so we'll ask you to fix bugs before to review your code.
+We cannot merge a PR if the tests fail so we will ask you to fix bugs before to review your code.

-If you're interested in, you can take a look at [the configuration file](https://github.com/FreshRSS/FreshRSS/blob/edge/.travis.yml).
+If you are interested, you can take a look at [the configuration file](https://github.com/FreshRSS/FreshRSS/blob/edge/.github/workflows/tests.yml).